snhdk/pdf2mldata/README.md

 # pdf2mldata
-This tool can extract text with and with and without highlights from PDF documents.
+This tool can extract text with and without highlights from PDF documents.
 Thus simple and easy to do annotations in PDF documents can be used to create binary labeled data.

 ## Example